exoad/kira/README.md

 Swift, Kotlin, and Dart.
 Kira serves as a modern toolkit similar to Haxe, allowing for transpilation and AOT-compilation to various mediums.

+Kira's model focuses on private, immutable, and static.
+This means that without the mut keyword (for mutability or inheritance) or pub (for public access), variables, functions, and classes cannot be modified, reassigned, or inherited.
+Classes in Kira only hold instance-level information, without static or companion members.
+Instead, namespaces handle code organization and separate static from instance data.

 `July 19, 2025:`

 I have decided on Kira's main workflow target as towards transpiling to other mediums (be it source, bytecode, bitcode, or machine code).
 This is resolution is backed by the strong compile-time intrinsics I plan to further improve from not just simple directives but towards "metaprogramming."

 `June 28, 2025:`